BelkizOcut/testReleaseNotes/README.md

 Line templates
 Specifying what version to install when running the script.
 * $Test = "20841" for 218.4.1
+ ### Release 2022.11

+* Improvements
+  * Improves positioning of the approval buttons
+      * The position of the name.
+  * Test

+  * Azure sign-in
+      * Improves how changes to the properties

+* Bug Fixes
+  * Improves in the
+      * In mode, causing unwanted errors.

  ### Release 2022.09